-- The design and construction of streets is to be consistent with the relevant typical designs in Figure 3-10 to Figure 3-15, Council's Engineering Specifications and Austroads. - 2.
-The typical designs in Figure 3-10 to Figure 3-15 are based on minimum dimensions and the design of streets may need to be modified to incorporate water sensitive urban design measures and to ensure appropriate site drainage. - 3.
+- The design and construction of streets is to be consistent with the relevant typical designs in Figure 3-10 to Figure 3-15, Council's Engineering Specifications and Austroads. - The typical designs in Figure 3-10 to Figure 3-15 are based on minimum dimensions and the design of streets may need to be modified to incorporate water sensitive urban design measures and to ensure appropriate site drainage. - 3.
 All Collector Roads, Sub-arterial Roads, Arterial Roads and Transit Boulevards, and local streets which form part of a bus route identified by the Transport for NSW, are to have at least one travel lane in each direction with a minimum width of 3.5 metres, suitable for buses.
 Intersections on bus routes are to be designed to accommodate bus manoeuvrability. - 4.
-Alternative street designs for local streets and access ways may be permitted on a case by case basis if they preserve the functional objectives and requirements of the design standards. - 5.
-Roads in the relevant Precinct are to be constructed in accordance with the hierarchy shown on the Precinct road hierarchy figure in the relevant Precinct Schedule. - 6.
-The locations and alignments of all roads are to be generally in accordance with the locations shown on the Precinct road hierarchy figure in the relevant Precinct Schedule. - 7.
-Where any variation to the residential street network indicated at the Precinct road hierarchy figure, is proposed, the alternative street network is to be designed to: - create a permeable network that is based on a modified grid system, - encourage walking and cycling, - minimise travel distances for all modes of transport, - maximise connectivity between residential areas and community facilities, open space and centres,
+Alternative street designs for local streets and access ways may be permitted on a case by case basis if they preserve the functional objectives and requirements of the design standards. - 5.4.
+Roads in the relevant Precinct are to be constructed in accordance with the hierarchy shown on the Precinct road hierarchy figure in the relevant Precinct Schedule. - 5.
+The locations and alignments of all roads are to be generally in accordance with the locations shown on the Precinct road hierarchy figure in the relevant Precinct Schedule. - 6.
+In subdivision layouts, vehicles must be able to traverse the road network without the need to cross road centrelines.
+However, it is accepted that in some circumstances large vehicles (e.g. Council's waste collection vehicles, etc.) may need to cross road centrelines (whether marked or unmarked).
+This is accepted subject to the following parameters:

-- take account of topography and site drainage, and accommodate the retention of significant vegetation, - optimise solar access opportunities for dwellings, - provide frontage to and maximise surveillance of open space and drainage lands, - provide views and vistas to landscape features and visual connections to nodal points and centres, - maximise the effectiveness of water sensitive urban design measures, - ensure that noise impacts from major roads are considered and are able to be effectively mitigated without the use of noise walls. - minimise the use of cul-de-sacs.
-However, if required, they are to be designed in accordance with Council's Engineering Standards, and - comply with the requirements of Planning for Bushfire Protection 2006.
+- The road/intersection by nature of its design and land use/zoning must be infrequently used by large yehicles (e.g. Council's waste collection vehicles on residential streets, etc.); - The road/intersection is compliant with the minimum widths specified in the relevant development control plan and Council's engineering specifications; - Navigation of the road/intersection has not been made more difficult by a proposed variation to an area's indicative layout plan or masterplan; and - The road/intersection involves only local roads and/or laneways. - 6-7.
+Where any variation to the residential street network indicated at the Precinct road hierarchy figure, is proposed, the alternative street network is to be designed to: - create a permeable network that is based on a modified grid system, - · encourage walking and cycling, - · minimise travel distances for all modes of transport, - maximise connectivity between residential areas and community facilities, open space and centres, - -take account of topography and site drainage, and accommodate the retention of significant vegetation. - · optimise solar access opportunities for dwellings, - provide frontage to and maximise surveillance of open space and drainage lands, - provide views and vistas to landscape features and visual connections to nodal points and centres, - maximise the effectiveness of water sensitive urban design measures, and - ensure that noise impacts from major roads are considered and are able to be effectively mitigated without the use of noise walls; and- - minimise the use of cul-de-sacs.
+However, if required, they are to be designed in accordance with Council's Engineering Standards, and - comply with the requirements of Planning for Bushfire Protection 2019.